NFL Quarterback (retired)

 In November 2015, Osweiler stepped in as the Broncos' starting quarterback when veteran Peyton Manning was sidelined with injuries.
 His impressive NFL starting performance, which fell on his 25th birthday, earned him AFC Player of the Week honors, soon followed by a Sports Illustrated regional cover story.
 He remained with the Broncos for the 2015-16 season, earning a Super Bowl ring, and was starting quarterback for the Houston Texans the following season.

 Osweiler, after a brief time with the Cleveland Browns organization, returned to the Broncos for the 2017-2018 season.
-He joined the Miami Dolphins in spring 2018.
+He joined the Miami Dolphins in spring 2018 and retired from the NFL in October 2019.